25 Most Popular Foods in Tunisia – Tunisian Dishes w/ Recipes

 Tabouneh, or tabouneh bread, is a traditional type of Tunisian bread cooked in an oven made of soft clay, called a tabouneh.
 The name comes from the verb taboun, meaning to cover the fire so that it does not go out.
 The oven is fed with wood until it is heated well when the dough of semolina and water is shaped into rounds placed on one side of the oven until it is well cooked.
 It is served hot.

 In the northwest, for example, in Beja, tabunah is known as jerada (singular) and jarrada (plural), and the furnace is called a jujah.

 8. Tunisian Couscous

 Couscous is one of the most authentic Tunisian foods and is said to be the king of the Tunisian table.
-Couscous derives its originality from the land in which it grows.
-Couscous originated among the Berbers of the 11th and 12th century, so the Tunisians have become quite expert at preparing original couscous dishes.
+It originated among the 11th and 12th century Berbers, so the Tunisians have become quite expert at preparing original couscous dishes.